KungPhoo/ba67-basic/readme.md

 ### SLOW
 Slow mode is enabled.
-This adds a delay for every instruction to aproximately simulate the speed of a C64.
+This adds a delay for every instruction to approximately simulate the speed of a C64.

 **Usage:** `SLOW`